ThomasJScott3/Unit-19-Multi-Blockchain-Wallet/README.md

 <p>

-  Save for the placement of the decimal place, the two numbers align.
+  Save for the placement of the decimal place, the two numbers align in Python and MyCrypto.

 <br>